 Ataxia telangiectasia.
 This is a rare genetic disorder that causes the immune system to break down.
 It tends

 to be disabling and fatal by the late teenage years.

 Multiple myeloma and certain types of leukemia, which are types of cancer

-Certain autoimmune diseases, such as lupus, rheumatoid arthritis, and Hashimoto's thyroiditis
+Certain autoimmune diseases, such as system lupus erythematosus, rheumatoid arthritis, and Hashimoto thyroiditis

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in